 You add a Form Element when building or editing an Intent Flow, using the Form Element navigation logic step.
-A Form Element is indicated on the Flow map by the symbol .
+A Form Element is indicated on the Flow map by the icon.

-You can add more than one Form Element to any Intent Flow.
+You can add multiple Form Elements to any Intent Flow.